What Is Nicotine Withdrawal Syndrome?

 Frequently Asked Questions about Smoking Cessation

-Symptoms of nicotine withdrawal include: intense craving — the most prominent symptom; irritability, frustration, or anger; anxiety; difficulty concentrating; restlessness; depressed mood; increased appetite and weight gain; insomnia; and mild bradycardia.
-Symptoms peak at 24-72 hours and improve progressively over 2-4 weeks.
-Craving can persist for months, especially when activated by specific triggers (coffee, alcohol, stressful situations).
+Nicotine withdrawal symptoms include: intense craving (the most prominent); irritability, frustration, or anger; anxiety; trouble concentrating; restlessness; depressed mood; increased appetite and weight gain; insomnia; and mild bradycardia.
+Symptoms peak at 24-72 hours and steadily improve over 2-4 weeks.
+Craving can linger for months, especially when triggered by specific cues such as coffee, alcohol, or stress.

-The combination of behavioral counseling and pharmacotherapy has the highest success rates — four times higher than trying to quit without help.
-The first-line pharmacotherapies are: Nicotine Replacement Therapy (NRT) in various forms (patch, gum, nasal spray, inhaler); varenicline (Champix) — a partial agonist of the nicotinic receptor and the most effective; and bupropion.
-Combinations (e.g., patch + nicotine gum) increase efficacy.
-Behavioral support (regular consultations, helplines) potentiates the medications.
+Behavioral counseling plus pharmacotherapy produces the highest success rates — four times higher than trying to quit unaided.
+First-line pharmacotherapies are: Nicotine Replacement Therapy (NRT) in various forms (patch, gum, nasal spray, inhaler); varenicline (Champix), a partial nicotinic-receptor agonist and the most effective option; and bupropion.
+Combinations such as patch plus nicotine gum boost efficacy, and behavioral support (regular consultations, helplines) strengthens the medications.

-Acupuncture — especially auriculotherapy (auricular acupuncture) — is studied as an adjunct in smoking cessation.
-Systematic reviews show mixed results, with some studies demonstrating reduction of craving and withdrawal symptoms.
-The proposed mechanism involves modulation of reward circuits (dopaminergic), reduction of anxiety and stress, and action on specific points related to the respiratory system.
-Acupuncture is best used as a complement to established pharmacotherapies, not as a substitute.
+Acupuncture — especially auriculotherapy (auricular acupuncture) — has been studied as an adjunct for smoking cessation.
+Systematic reviews show mixed results, though some studies report reduced craving and withdrawal symptoms.
+The proposed mechanism: modulating dopaminergic reward circuits, easing anxiety and stress, and acting on specific points linked to the respiratory system.
+Use acupuncture to complement established pharmacotherapies, not to replace them.

 On average, smokers make 8-10 attempts before achieving definitive abstinence.
 This does not mean failure — each attempt offers learning about triggers, strategies that work, and strategies that do not.
 Relapse is part of the process for most people.
 The important message: relapsing is not "going back to square one" — each period of abstinence has health benefits.
 After a relapse, the ideal is to identify what triggered it, adjust the plan, and try again with more robust support.

-E-cigarettes (vape/e-cigarettes) contain nicotine and are debated as harm-reduction tools.
-Some evidence suggests they may be more effective than NRT in certain studies, but the evidence is still limited and of variable quality.
-The UK NHS accepts their use as a cessation tool in supervised settings.
-In Brazil, the use of e-cigarettes is not regulated as a medication.
-Long-term risks are still unknown.
+E-cigarettes (vapes) contain nicotine and remain debated as harm-reduction tools.
+Some studies suggest they may outperform NRT, but the evidence is still limited and of variable quality.
+The UK NHS accepts them as a cessation tool in supervised settings.
+In Brazil, e-cigarettes are not regulated as medication, and their long-term risks remain unknown.
 Varenicline and NRT have more robust evidence and established regulation.

 Weight gain is common but variable — averaging 4-5 kg in the first year.
-Mechanisms: nicotine suppresses appetite, increases basal metabolism, and reduces caloric absorption efficiency; without it, appetite increases and metabolism slows.
-Strategies to minimize: increase physical activity (which also reduces craving), maintain a regular diet without extreme restriction, replace the oral habit with healthy alternatives, and use pharmacotherapies that reduce weight gain (varenicline).
-Important: post-cessation weight gain is clinically irrelevant compared to the risks of continued smoking.
+The mechanisms: nicotine suppresses appetite, raises basal metabolism, and lowers caloric absorption efficiency; without it, appetite climbs and metabolism slows.
+To minimize the gain, increase physical activity (which also blunts craving), keep a regular diet without extreme restriction, replace the oral habit with healthier alternatives, and use pharmacotherapies that curb weight gain (varenicline).
+Importantly, post-cessation weight gain is clinically trivial next to the risks of continued smoking.

-Recovery begins immediately: 20 minutes — BP and HR normalize; 8 hours — blood CO2 normalizes; 24 hours — risk of MI begins to fall; 48 hours — olfactory and gustatory nerves regenerate; 2 weeks — circulation and lung function improve; 1 month — cough and dyspnea decrease; 1 year — coronary disease risk drops 50%; 5 years — stroke risk equals that of a nonsmoker; 10 years — lung cancer risk drops 50%; 15 years — cardiovascular risk equals that of a nonsmoker.
+Recovery starts at once: 20 minutes — BP and HR normalize; 8 hours — blood CO2 normalizes; 24 hours — MI risk starts to fall; 48 hours — olfactory and gustatory nerves regenerate; 2 weeks — circulation and lung function improve; 1 month — cough and dyspnea ease; 1 year — coronary disease risk drops 50%; 5 years — stroke risk matches a nonsmoker's; 10 years — lung cancer risk drops 50%; 15 years — cardiovascular risk matches a nonsmoker's.

 Effective techniques to manage craving: the 5-minute rule — craving usually lasts less than 5 minutes; active distraction (physical activity, calling someone); diaphragmatic breathing techniques; moving away from the trigger; using NRT (fast-acting nicotine gum or spray) when craving is intense; recalling concrete reasons to quit; and recording the craving without acting ("surfing" the urge).
 Identifying and avoiding main triggers in the first weeks (alcohol, coffee in certain contexts) reduces exposure.

 Yes, temporarily.
-Nicotine has a short-term anxiolytic effect — smokers frequently use the cigarette as an emotional regulator.
-In withdrawal, anxiety can increase in the first weeks while the nervous system readapts.
-The good news: longitudinal studies show that ex-smokers have LOWER baseline anxiety than active smokers after a few months of abstinence.
-The anxiety that seems to be reduced by the cigarette is partly nicotine withdrawal itself being relieved.
-Anxiety management techniques (breathing, mindfulness) and professional support help during this period.
+Nicotine has a short-term anxiolytic effect — smokers often use cigarettes as emotional regulators.
+During withdrawal, anxiety can rise in the first weeks while the nervous system readapts.
+The good news: longitudinal studies show that after a few months of abstinence, ex-smokers have LOWER baseline anxiety than active smokers.
+The anxiety a cigarette seems to relieve is partly nicotine withdrawal itself being soothed.
+Anxiety-management techniques (breathing, mindfulness) and professional support help during this period.

-Ideally, any smoker who wants to quit should seek medical support — success rates with assistance are much higher.
-Seeking help is especially recommended if: you have already tried to quit several times without success; there are psychiatric symptoms (depression, intense anxiety) associated with previous attempts; you use tobacco in large quantities (>20 cigarettes/day); there are cardiovascular or pulmonary diseases that make cessation urgent; or there is concurrent use of other substances.
-The physician can prescribe appropriate pharmacotherapy and coordinate behavioral support.
+Ideally, every smoker who wants to quit should seek medical support — success rates with help are far higher.
+Seeking help is especially advised if: you have already tried several times without success; previous attempts brought psychiatric symptoms (depression, intense anxiety); you smoke heavily (>20 cigarettes/day); cardiovascular or pulmonary disease makes cessation urgent; or you use other substances at the same time.
+A physician can prescribe the right pharmacotherapy and coordinate behavioral support.